Stan Lee's Spider-Man: Into the Spider-Verse cameo will warm your heart

 Death can't stop Stan Lee from showing up in the latest movie featuring his most famous creation.

-The Marvel comics icon continues his long tradition of cameos in Spider-Man: Into the Spider-Verse, a CGI animated movie that's full of Spider-people and comes out Wednesday in the UK, Thursday in Australia and Friday in the US.
+The Marvel comics icon continues his long tradition of cameos in Spider-Man: Into the Spider-Verse, a CGI animated movie in theaters now that's full of Spider-people.

 Be warned, spoilers follow…